Billshark Review: A Bill Negotiation App for People Who Hate Negotiating

 In addition to its bill negotiation and cancellation services, Billshark also offers a variety of other services:

 - Insurance comparison.
-While Billshark can’t negotiate your home or auto insurance, they have a feature that allows you to compare your current monthly payment with other possible options to see if you’re getting the best deal.
+While Billshark can’t negotiate your home or auto insurance, it has a feature that allows you to compare your current monthly payment with other possible options to see if you’re getting the best deal.

 - Billshark for businesses.
 If you own or manage a business, you can use Billshark to save on corporate expenses including telecom, waste management, payroll, SaaS subscriptions, and document services bills.